-Well, first of all: depending on what exercises you already train for your chest, you might already be training your front delts well.
-Bench pressing alone might not lead to optimal front delt growth (especially if you have a high arch), but combine it with one additional exercise that targets the front delts a little more, and you’re golden.
+Well, first of all: depending on what exercises you already do for your chest, you might already be getting in a lot of front delt work.
+Bench pressing alone might not lead to optimal front delt growth (especially if you bench with a high arch), but combine it with one additional exercise that works your front delts a little more, and you’re golden.

 A specific front deltoid workout could look something like this:

 - Overhead Press: 3 sets x 6 reps

 - Incline Dumbbell Press: 3 sets x 12 reps

 - Dumbbell Front Raise: 3 sets x 16 reps

 Together, these exercises will train your front delts very well.
 You are working in three slightly different angles, which increases the chance that all your front delt muscle fibers are covered.
 By combining different rep ranges (from low to high) it is also possible that you stimulate muscle growth via more mechanisms.